Xunnamius/conventional-changelog-projector/README.md

 Specifically:

-- The scope is made bolded
+- The scope is bolded
-- The first line of the subject of breaking changes are bolded (scope excluded)
 - Scope-less subjects are made sentence case
+- The first line of the subject of breaking changes are bolded and sentence cased (scope is excluded)
 - Reverts are italicized; malformed reverts are normalized
 - Better grammar from [conventional-recommended-bump](https://www.npmjs.com/package/conventional-recommended-bump)